Streaming Protocol for Real-Time Data Collection

 Refer to the Protocol version 1 (opens in a new tab) Bitbucket repository to know more about the protocol.

-Protocol version 1 is deprecated and we recommand using Protocol version 2 for implementing your firmware for improved performance and easy implementation.
+Protocol version 1 is deprecated and we recommend using Protocol version 2 for implementing your firmware for improved performance and easy implementation.
 However, we continue to support the backward compatibility.
 This means that if your firmware is currently implemented using Protocol version 1, you will still be able to stream data into Studio without any issues.

 Protocol version 2